pingcap/docs-cn/README.md

 As a cluster, PD needs to be deployed to an odd number of nodes.
 Usually it is recommended to deploy to 3 online nodes at least.

-### TiKV Server
+### TiKV server

-TiKV server is responsible for storing data.
+The TiKV server is responsible for storing data.
 From an external view, TiKV is a distributed transactional Key-Value storage engine.
 Region is the basic unit to store data.
 Each Region stores the data for a particular Key Range which is a left-closed and right-open interval from StartKey to EndKey.
 There are multiple Regions in each TiKV node.
 TiKV uses the Raft protocol for replication to ensure the data consistency and disaster recovery.
 The replicas of the same Region on different nodes compose a Raft Group.
 The load balancing of the data among different TiKV nodes are scheduled by PD.
 Region is also the basic unit for scheduling the load balance.

 ## Features